flavioespinoza/edge-css/README.md

 </body>
 ```

-These elements have no padding:
+These elements have no padding
 ```html
 <body>
 <h1 class="p0">Lorem ipsum</h1>